Biography of Barnes Wallis

 Timeline of Barnes Wallis:

-1891: Family moved to New Cross road, London where his father had found a new medical practice.
+1891: Wallis’s family moved to New Cross road, London where his father had found a new medical practice.

 1903: Wallis left school to work in a shipyard.

-1913: Barnes Wallis began working for Vickers (which was to be succeeded by several successor companies such as British Aircraft Corporation).
+1913: He began working for Vickers (which was to be succeeded by several successor companies such as British Aircraft Corporation).

 1924: Aircraft still lacked the range to be useful for moving things around the empire and thus the government turned to airships and started the Imperial Airship Scheme.

 1930: He was involved in the geodesic wiring and light alloy construction for the Airship R100, which was the largest airship yet designed.
 It undertook a successful flight to Canada but was broken up after the tragedy that befell its “sister” ship the R101 which was designed by a totally different government team.
 The R100 team included Neville Shute who was later to become famous as a novelist.

 1932: Wallis went on to use similar techniques of production in his aircraft the Vickers Wellesley and the Vickers Wellington.

 1938: Vickers Wellington joins Bomber Command.
 Crash of the Hindenburg essentially put a stop to airship production and design.

 1940: The idea for breaching dams with bombs originated when Wallis calculated the explosive power required to break the Ruhr dams and discovered that no existing bomber could carry the weight of such a large bomb.
 He then realised that smaller bombs delivered accurately could do the same job.

 1942: Early in the year Barnes Wallis had an idea of “a missile” which would be dropped upstream of a dam and bounced to its target.
 Wallis showed films of test drops to Government officials who sanctioned further tests.
 This eventually led to the development of two separate versions of the “bouncing bomb.”
 The large one codenamed “Upkeep” to be dropped by Lancasters and a smaller one called “Highball” to be used against major ships such as the Tirpitz and dropped from Mosquitoes.